TylerScottSullivan/Optimizely-Tag-Manager/README.md

 Features:
   * Dynamically add, update, and delete third-party Javascript tags to an Optimizely project with zero lines of code.
   * Allows for the creation of custom Javascript tags to be inserted, as well as a form to submit new templates to be added to the platform.
-  * Allows tags to be loaded in the header of a website, on document ready, on the callback of trigger, or on a specific or event specified within the Optimizely project.
+  * Allows tags to be loaded in the header of a website, on document ready, on the callback of trigger, or on a specific page or event specified within the Optimizely project.